SCANL/scanl-web-redesign/content/publication/2021-icse-developer/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: A Comprehensive Study of Autonomous Vehicle Bugs
+title: "On the Naming of Methods: A Survey of Professional Developers"
 subtitle: ''
 summary: ''
 authors: